zechnschweitzer/zechnschweitzer.github.io/README.md

 # zechnschweitzer.github.io
 This is my portfolio website using Quarto.
-It currently contains links to my professional profiles, such as my GitHub and LinkedIn profiles.
-Additionally, it contains python virtual environment, along with various libraries, which will be used to run code within the website.
+The website contains links to my professional profiles, such as my GitHub and LinkedIn profiles.
+Additionally, the repository contains a python virtual environment, along with code and various libraries used in the website's development.